J4NN0/go-cache/README.md

 	// expiration time prior set (i.e. 10 minutes)
 	c.Set("foo", "someValue", cache.DefaultExpiration)

+	// Add a new entry - if an item doesn't already exist for the given key -
-	// Set a new entry with key "bar" and value "1", with no expiration time c.Set("bar", 1, cache.NoExpiration)
+	// with key "bar" and value "1", with no expiration time err := c.Add("bar", 1, cache.NoExpiration)
+	if err != nil {
+		fmt.Printf("Could not add 'bar': %v\n", err)
+		return
+    }

+	// Replace an existing entry only if it hasn't expired yet err = c.Replace("foo", "someValue2", cache.DefaultExpiration)
+	if err != nil {
+		fmt.Printf("Could not replace 'foo': %v\n", err)
+		return
+	}

 	// Since Go is statically typed, and cache values can be anything, type
 	// assertion might be needed in some case